emsesp/EMS-ESP32/README.md

 EMS-ESP will attempt to automatically migrate the 1.9 settings.

 Note there are some noticeable differences to be aware of in version 2:
   - MQTT base has been removed.
-All MQTT topics are prefixed now with only the hostname, for example `ems-esp/status`.
+All MQTT topics are prefixed with only the hostname, for example `ems-esp/status` as opposed to `home/ems-esp/status`.
   - There is no "serial mode" anymore like with version 1.9.
-When the Wifi cannot connect to the SSID it will automatically enter a "safe" mode where the Serial console is automatically activated (note Serial is always available on the ESP32 because it has multiple UARTs).
-The EMS-ESP will blink fast when in Serial mode.
-Connect via a USB with baud 115200 to see the serial console.
-Note in this mode the EMS will be disconnect so there will be no incoming traffic.
-Use only for debugging or changing settings.
+When the Wifi cannot connect to the SSID it will automatically enter a "safe" mode where the Serial console is activated (note Serial is always available on the ESP32 because it has multiple UARTs).
+The EMS-ESP's LED will blink fast when in Serial mode.
+When this happens connect via a USB using baud 115200.

 ## **Building the firmware with PlatformIO**

 1. Install [PlatformIO](https://platformio.org/install) and [NodeJS](https://nodejs.org/en/).
 2. Decide how you want to upload the firmware, via USB or OTA (Over The Air).
 OTA requires that a verison of EMS-ESP is already running.
-Then create a new file called `pio_local.ini` and add these two lines for USB:
+3. Create a new file called `pio_local.ini` and add these two lines for USB:
 ```yaml
 upload_protocol = esptool
 upload_port = <COM>
 ```
-or this for OTA:
+or these 2 for OTA:
 ```yaml
 upload_protocol = espota
 upload_flags =